 - NAMA submits a Section 53 Annual Statement to the Minister under the NAMA Act, setting out its strategic plans. - The Code requires the submission to the Minister of a confidential annual report conforming to specific reporting requirements in the Business and Reporting Requirements section of the Code.
-This is achieved through a slightly amended comprehensive report, as well as reference to points in the annual report. - NAMA's internal auditors undertake a periodic review of the effectiveness of the risk management framework, in lieu of the periodic external review. - With regard to Audit and Risk Committee members, while NAMA will endeavour to comply with the Code, the provisions of the Act take precedence over the Code. - NAMA's statutory oversight and reporting framework under the Act takes precedence over the corresponding provisions of the Code. - In relation to Procurement, please see the Statement on Internal Control for details.
+This is achieved through an amended comprehensive report, as well as reference to the annual report. - NAMA's internal auditors undertake a periodic review of the effectiveness of the risk management framework, in lieu of the periodic external review. - Regarding Audit and Risk Committee members, while NAMA will endeavour to comply with the Code, the provisions of the Act take precedence over the Code. - NAMA's statutory oversight and reporting framework under the Act takes precedence over the corresponding provisions of the Code. - In relation to Procurement, please see the Statement on Internal Control for details. - Section 12 of the Act gives NAMA the power to acquire or dispose of property, taking precedence over the corresponding provisions of the Code on acquisition of land, buildings or other material assets.

-- Section 12 of the Act gives NAMA the power to acquire or dispose of property, taking precedence over the corresponding provisions of the Code on acquisition of land, buildings or other material assets. - The Public Spending Code is not directly applicable to NAMA.
-In order to apply the best practice financial and economic appraisal principles contained in the Public Spending Code, NAMA utilises a range of market standard appraisal methods and techniques. - NAMA has adopted policies with regard to business travel which comply with the economy and efficiency principles of the Code.
-NAMA does not provide subsistence claims to its officers but operates a vouched expense process for the re-imbursement of travel expenses and Department of Public Expenditure and Reform circulars and office notices regarding subsistence are therefore not applied.
-Revenue approved civil service mileage rates (reflecting Circular 09/2022) are applied. - With respect to the diversification and establishment of subsidiaries and acquisitions by State Bodies, NAMA is governed by Sections 11 and 12 of the Act, which take precedence over corresponding provisions of the Code. - NAMA does not operate its own pension scheme; therefore the relevant Code provisions thereon do not apply. - NAMA applies its own internal Board-approved policies for tax compliance. - Certain arrangements relating to Board membership and appointment of the Chief Executive Officer, and the system for providing staff to NAMA, have been implemented subject to the NAMA Act, the NTMA Act, and via Executive Committees. - NAMA does not provide services to the general public; hence no customer charter is required.
+- The Public Spending Code is not directly applicable to NAMA.
+To apply the best practice financial and economic appraisal principles contained in the Public Spending Code, NAMA utilises a range of market standard appraisal methods and techniques. - NAMA has adopted policies regarding business travel which comply with the economy and efficiency principles of the Code.
+NAMA operates a vouched expense process for the re-imbursement of travel expenses and does not provide subsistence claims to its officers and The Department of Public Expenditure and Reform circulars and office notices regarding subsistence are therefore not applied.
+Revenue approved civil service mileage rates (reflecting Circular 09/2022) are applied. - With respect to the diversification and establishment of subsidiaries and acquisitions by State Bodies, NAMA is governed by Sections 11 and 12 of the Act, which take precedence over corresponding provisions of the Code. - NAMA does not operate its own pension scheme; therefore, the relevant Code provisions thereon do not apply. - NAMA applies its Board-approved policies for tax compliance. - Certain arrangements relating to Board membership and appointment of the Chief Executive Officer, and the system for providing staff to NAMA, have been implemented subject to the NAMA Act, the NTMA Act, and via Executive Committees. - NAMA does not provide services to the general public; hence no customer charter is required.